htmlburger/wpemerge-theme/docs/utilities/theme.md

 # Theme

-The `Theme` class (it's actually a facade) provides a couple tools to help out with common tasks.
+This class (it's actually a facade) provides a couple tools to help out with common tasks.

 ## Theme::partial( $partial, $child = '', $context = [] )